Cobalt-OS/Cobalt/README.md

 ================
 ![Cobalt desktop](https://i.imgur.com/ZkTT3Yo.png)
 ================
 Cobalt is a new operating system based on FreeDOS, designed to be easy to use.
 Unlike FreeDOS, Cobalt is designed for users with no previous DOS experience.
-Cobalt uses the FreeDOS 1.1 kernel, ensuring 100% compatbility with DOS programs and games.
+Cobalt uses the FreeDOS 1.1 kernel, ensuring 100% compatibility with DOS programs and games.

 Cobalt is still in development, so you might encounter bugs.
 It currently includes: